6 Best DARK Greige & Taupe Paint Colors (Sherwin Williams)

 5. SHERWIN WILLIAMS SPALDING GRAY SW 6074

-Now you might be thinking, ‘Kylie what about Garret Gray and Chateau Brown, the colors that are RIGHT BENEATH Spaulding Gray on the color strip, aren’t they great taupes too?‘ OH, you’re good…but not THAT GOOD (wink wink)!
+Now you might be thinking, ‘Kylie, what about Garret Gray and Chateau Brown, the colors right beneath Spalding Gray on the color strip?
+Aren’t they great taupes, too?’
+OH, they’re good…but not THAT GOOD (wink wink)!
 While Garret Gray has a great approach to taupe, by the time we get to Chateau Brown, well, the name says it all.

 6. SHERWIN WILLIAMS WARM STONE SW 7032